wsfung2008/mediconcen/readme.md

 1. Send login/register info over https
 2. Add user input feedback for the monthly view UI
+3. Cache data locally to reduce latency and save bandwidth
-3. Add input validation for the REST API
+4. Add input validation for the REST API
-4. Add a drawer to show the clinic info and a logout button
+5. Add a drawer to show the clinic info and a logout button
-5. Add a page for adding a new entry of consultation record
+6. Add a page for adding a new entry of consultation record
-6. Use react hook form for form validation
+7. Use react hook form for form validation

 # Tech stack
 React native, react-navigation, react-native-chart-kit, react-native-calendar-strip, react-native-datepicker, axios, node, express, knex, MySQL(hosted on Amazon RDS), bcrypt, jsonwebtoken, moment